 But, speaking of animals – is it possible that CBD oil helps dogs as well?
-The answer appears to be affirmative – because much like humans, dogs deal with anxiety and pain throughout their life.
+The answer appears to be yes – because much like humans, dogs deal with anxiety and pain throughout their life.
 Mice and rats were examined and given CBD in different laboratory tests and showed positive results.

 A natural alternative to anxiety

-There are a few ways to determine if your furry buddy has anxiety issues, and even though the safest way is to take them to a vet you trust, these symptoms could be signalling that something’s wrong:
+There are a few ways to determine if your furry buddy has anxiety issues, and even though the safest way is to take them to a vet you trust, these symptoms could be signaling that something’s wrong:

 - whining or whimpering,